-Outpatient treatment can include individual psychotherapy, group therapy, family therapy, pharmacotherapy, and combined treatments; in 2011, there were over 22,000 outpatient visits in the department.
-CAP fellows also gain experience at Northwestern Memorial Hospital working with adolescents with substance use disorders and a variety of psychiatric illnesses.
-CAP fellows take calls from home an average of once every nine nights to provide emergency psychiatric evaluation and consultation services at Lurie Children’s.
+Outpatient treatment can include individual psychotherapy, group therapy, family therapy, pharmacotherapy, and combined treatments; each year, there are approximately 24,000 outpatient visits in the department.
+CAP fellows take calls from home an average of once every eight nights to provide emergency psychiatric evaluation and consultation services at Lurie Children’s.

 Faculty and staff in psychology, nursing, social work, special education, recreation therapy, and speech and language pathology contribute to a multidisciplinary learning experience.
 Child and adolescent psychiatrists from the community also conduct clinical supervision and teach seminars.
 They offer a variety of perspectives and have expertise in areas such as law and psychiatry, cultural diversity, and psychoanalytic theory.
 Attorneys from the Juvenile Division of the Cook County Office of the Public Guardian host the fellows for an experience in the juvenile court system.